LilyAsFlora/Ririi/README.md

 #### **Chi: neutral**

-_Chi ani chali sumchi?_ Are those your knives?
+_Chi ani chali suchi?_ Are those your knives?

 #### Chou: expecting "yes"

-*Chou ani chali sumchi?* Those are your knives, right?
+*Chou ani chali suchi?* Those are your knives, right?

 #### Chao: expecting "no"

-*Chao ani chali sumchi?* Those aren't your knives, are they?
+*Chao ani chali suchi?* Those aren't your knives, are they?

 ### Negation

 The particle *ja* (lit. "no") indicates negation.

-Ani chali sumchi ja le. *Those are not your knives.*
+Ani chali suchi ja. *Those are not your knives.*

 ### Conjunctions